Chapter 22. Spring.NET Web Framework

 </httpModules>

-To configure this module, naming conventions are used to identify the module name with configuration instructions in the Spring configuration file.
-The ModuleTemplates property of HttpApplicationConfigurer is a dictionary that takes as a key the name of the HTTP module, HtmlCommentAppender, and as a value the configuration instructions as you would normally use for configuring an object with Spring.
+To configure this module, you use naming conventions to identify the module name with configuration instructions in the Spring configuration file.
+The ModuleTemplates property of HttpApplicationConfigurer is a dictionary that takes as a key the name of the HTTP module, in this case HtmlCommentAppender, and the Spring object definition that describes how to perform dependency injection.
+The object definition is in the standard <object/> style that you are used to normally when configuring an object with Spring.
 An example is shown below.
-HttpApplicationConfigurer' ModuleTemplates property.
+HttpApplicationConfigurer' that configures the HtmlCommentAppender's AppendText property.

 <object name="HttpApplicationConfigurer" type="Spring.Context.Support.HttpApplicationConfigurer, Spring.Web">